bh4017/Emacs-init.el/README.md

-# Emacs-init.el
+# Emacs-stuff
-A repository for my Emacs init file
+A repository for my Emacs init file and other Emacs related things

 NOTE: I am very new to Emacs so my init file will probably change a lot as I stary getting used to the program!